 - Substance Abuse Disorders

-Musculoskeletal System and Connective Tissue Disorders
+Musculoskeletal and Connective Tissue Disorders

 The Social Security Administration breaks musculoskeletal disorders down into several categories:

 - Spine.
-The spine includes the Cervical Spine (neck), Thoracic Spine (mid-back), and Lumbar Spine (low back).
+The spine includes the Cervical Spine (neck), Thoracic Spine (mid-back), and Lumbar Spine (lower back).
 The SSA will determine whether a spinal disorder affects the claimant’s ability to move, perform standard work tasks, sit, stand, or concentrate.

 - Fractures.
 Fractures can qualify for disability benefits in some instances, but the claimant must be able to show that the fracture is expected to make it impossible for him or her to work for a year or longer.